abenkoula71/indian-food-react/README.md

 Runsthe app in the development m
 Open [http://localhost:3000](http://ocalhost:3000) toview it i h The page will reload if
-You will also see any lint
+You will also see any lin
 Launches the test runner in
 It correctly bundls React in produconod
 Your app is read to behu.o/ate-rc-ap/docdeplyment) forme irm